 There are some trends we can be patient about and muster up some willpower to not wear yet—but not when it comes to shoes.
 Especially not for the shoe trends of autumn/winter 2018.
-We’re still many months away from considering a new-season coat (come on; I’m only just getting to grips with swimwear here), but slipping on a pair of directional shoes doesn’t feel so farfetched.
-(And no, you don’t have to wear over-the-knee boots in 30º Celsius weather.)
+We may be in the depths of deciding on our winter coat, but A/W shoes are something we can most certainly wear already.
+(And no, you don’t have to wear over-the-knee boots just yet).

-With that in mind, the Who What Wear UK team has been thinking about the next-season shoe styles they don’t really want to wait around for.
-Some of the pieces we have on our wish lists won’t be available for some time, but the overarching themes and trends are shoppable today.
-Below we provide you with the designer context over where and how these key trends are forming, as well as some more instant gratification in the form of related shopping picks.
+With that in mind, the Who What Wear UK team has decided on the top six shoe trends they'll be wearing for the rest of autumn.
+Below we provide you with the designer context over where and how these key trends are formed, as well as some more instant gratification in the form of related shopping picks.
 Your lucky feet can thank us some other time.

 Shoe Trend #1: Take a Bow

 Were Magda Butrym’s bow-fronted satin mules the most Instagrammed shoes of the press appointments for A/W 18?
 Most probably, yes.
 The designer’s first shoe collection has yet to land, but we don’t hold out much hope in getting a pair: These are going to be hugely popular.
 And not just for party outfits or nights out, as one might presume.
 Fashion lovers everywhere are wearing their best glam heels for daytime, making them the high-speed route into looking more elevated.

 Leopard print prowled many A/W 18 runways (and I am dreaming of owning Victoria Beckham’s coat more than anything from the season), and in many cases the results were shoes.
 Animal patterns extended outside of the cat family, too.
 There were zebra prints at Tom Ford and Balenciaga and snake prints and (faux) stamped crocodile everywhere else.